A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 Baby Not Smiling—When To Be Concerned About Development?

-If your baby is not smiling socially by 8 weeks, it may indicate developmental delays.
-While some variation is normal, persistent absence of smiles along with poor eye contact or limited movement should prompt a consultation with a pediatrician to rule out neurological or emotional issues.
+If your baby is not smiling socially by around 2 months, it may indicate developmental delay or simply the need for closer monitoring.
+Persistent absence of smiles along with poor eye contact, limited movement, or reduced vocalization should prompt a consultation with a pediatrician.

 Baby Not Smiling—When To Be Concerned About Health Issues?

-Lack of smiling can sometimes signal underlying health problems such as vision or hearing impairments, or neurological disorders.
+Lack of smiling can sometimes signal underlying health problems such as vision or hearing impairments, or neurological and developmental conditions.
 If your baby does not respond with smiles to familiar faces or voices by 3 months, it’s important to seek medical advice for early diagnosis and intervention.

 Baby Not Smiling—When To Be Concerned About Emotional Well-being?